xiaoyuliu/old-webpage/_posts/2017-03-16-Ask-Attend-and-Answer.md

     In this paper, the author chosed the *dop product* alignment function because "*concatenation*" alignment function does not yield good performance on the [neural machine translation task](https://arxiv.org/abs/1508.04025).

-    <span class="evidence">Make sense?
-And what's the difference between **soft** attention mechanism and the other?</span>

     The paper didn't provide result using *concatenation* alignment function.
+And the difference between *soft attention mechanism* and *hard* is the attention weights are continously real value between 0 and 1 in *soft attention machanism*, while *hard* generates weights as 0 or 1 only.

 2. Compared Models: